Black screen. The narration, with the voice of Clarisse van Rossum, begins.

 Ryouko had figured that out for herself.
 She wondered why Clarisse would repeat the fact.
 It wasn't her style to supply her with redundant information.

 "Ryouko?"
-Asami said, her voice cutting through the pattern of Ryouko's thoughts, tiny, slim face appearing her vision, occupying a virtual screen that now covered the center of her vision.
+Asami said, her voice cutting through the pattern of Ryouko's thoughts, tiny, slim face appearing in her vision, occupying a virtual screen that now covered the center of her vision.

 Ryouko took a deep breath, realizing that the other girl, who also looked understandably nervous, could probably see her.